 Making the Forecast

 I will determine the wind and sea conditions from all sources and compare for perhaps a week in the future.
 I will then compare the winds and seas from the various sources.
 Are they the same or do they differ?
 If they differ can I figure out why they differ.
 NOAA data tends to be low and does not vary much from day to day.
 GRIBs tend to be high, but sometimes right on.
-Chris Parker will give higher winds sometimes when he thinks people ought not to go.
+Chris Parker will give higher winds sometimes when he thinks people ought not to go. (my opinion)

 I then write down my best guess for the next week (or shorter).
 The next time I get weather I compare the forecast weather with what it is now.
 If the forecast conditions and the actual conditions are similar I have higher confidence in the prediction. if they differ, I will want to know why.
 If they continue to differ and change it is evident that the forecasters don't know what will happen.